Zer0-bit/gaggiuino/README.md

 # gaggiuino

+<< PROJECT DOCUMENTATION >>

 Software needed:
 1. Arduino IDE
 2. Nextion Editor

 Hardware requirements:
-1. Arduino Nano(or any other really)
+1. Arduino Nano (anything more than nano or mini is technically overkill if you don't plan on controlling multiple devices)
-2. Nextion touche screen (2.4 inch in this case)
+2. Nextion touch screen (i used a 2.4 inch one)
 3. MAX7765 thermocouple
-4. SSR Relay
+4. 40DA SSR Relay
+5. Thermo-resistant cables AWG 15 and AWG 30